mandober/debrief.math/100-general/foundations-of-mathematics/02-foundations-of-mathematics.md

 - axiomatization of mathematics

-The foundations of mathematics is the study of the *philosophical, logical and algorithmic basis of mathematics*.

-More broadly, it is an investigation of *what underlies the philosophical theories concerning the nature of mathematics*.
+The foundations of mathematics is the study of the philosophical, logical and algorithmic basis of mathematics.
+More broadly, it is an investigation of what underlies the philosophical theories concerning the nature of mathematics.

-The Foundations of Mathematics (FOM) is a mathematical field whose origin is tied to the early XXth century's events, when mathematics was plagued with inconsistencies discovered in geometry and the recently established set theory.
+The *Foundations of Mathematics* (FOM) is a mathematical field that originated from the events of the early XXth century that plagued mathematics was paradoxes and inconsistencies, particularly in geometry and set theory.

-of mathematics primarily concerned with the study of the fundamental mathematical concepts and the way they compose and form hierarchies of more complex structures and concepts, especially those important structures that form the *language of mathematics* and are also called *metamathematical concepts*, with an eye to the philosophical aspects and the unity of mathematics.
+Mathematics is primarily concerned with the study of the fundamental mathematical concepts (number, set, function, geometrical figure) and the way they compose and form hierarchies of more complex structures and concepts especially those important structures that form the *language of mathematics* and are also called *metamathematical concepts*, (formulas, theories, and especially models that give meaning to formulas, definitions, proofs, algorithms), with an eye to the philosophical aspects and the unity of mathematics.

-(formulas, theories, and especially models that give meaning to formulas, definitions, proofs, algorithms)

-The study of the *basic mathematical concepts* (set, function, geometrical figure, number, etc.) and how they form hierarchies of more complex structures and concepts,
+The study of the *basic mathematical concepts* and how they form hierarchies of more complex structures and concepts,

 especially the fundamentally important structures that form the *language of mathematics* (formulas, theories and their models giving a meaning to formulas, definitions, proofs, algorithms) also called *meta-mathematical concepts*,